canonical/sphinx-docs-guide/style-guide.rst

 Reuse
 -----

-A big advantage of rST in comparison to plain Markdown is that it allows to reuse content.
+A big advantage of reST in comparison to plain Markdown is that it allows to reuse content.

 Substitution
 ~~~~~~~~~~~~